 Lost ferrule—which is the most suitable glue?

-Tests with different types of glue
+Testing different types of glue

-According to the material description, the glue that should be best suited for wood and metal is, as I said, Rapids PRO+, but that applies at normal temperatures.
+According to the material description, the glue that should be best suited for wood and metal is, as I said, Rapids PRO+.
+But, that applies at normal temperatures.
 Now Rapid has been kind enough to send me a package of their glue sticks for PVC, cables, glass, and various types of plastic.
 It’s a softer glue.
 It remains to test and compare the tensile strength and flexibility of the two adhesives at cold temperatures.
 Exciting!
 And a report will come eventually.

 Anyway, it was easy to fix my friend’s ski pole and the rest of the week it worked perfectly fine.